 - Naturally derived

-- Standardized to 10% Salicylic Acid
+- Standardized to an equivalent of 10% Salicylic Acid

 - Enhances cell turnover

 - Exhibits anti-microbial capabilities

 - Safe, non-irritating and non-sensitizing

 - Natural ß-hydroxy acid

 Solubility: Soluble in water, glycerine and propylene glycol, immiscible with oils.

 Storage: Sealed container away from sunlight and humidity.